senchalabs/cssbeautify/README.md

 ## Contributing ##

 Before we can accept any contributions, you need to sign [Contributor License Agreement](http://en.wikipedia.org/wiki/Contributor_License_Agreement).
-We are preparing the CLA and it should be available soon.
+You can do that using Sencha Labs [online CLA](http://www.sencha.com/cla).

 For the actual contribution, please use [Github pull request](http://help.github.com/pull-requests/) workflow.